 Would it make a difference?

+This is indeed bias by another name – gravitating towards people who are like you and think the same.
 Now I can’t help but wonder would it really make a difference if female candidates become conversant in the minutiae of the international transfer arrangements of the Premier League, tapped into the latest Spurs, Juventus or Barca gossip or took a position on the EUEFA cup final (May 19th Bayern Munich v Chelsea) rather than simply what’s going on with the WAGs?
 The world is full of women who are not only passionate about activities that are perhaps wrongly traditionally and stereotypically considered to be male areas of interest, as spectators, but as participants as well.

 In the UK 1 in 4 of those who pass through the turnstiles is a woman.
 33% of London marathon runners are women, whereas in New York the figure rises to 38%.
 According to Scarborough Marketing , 42 percent of the NFL’s total fan base is made up of women.